About

 Alzheimer’s

-And for Alan’s last area, Alzheimer’s Advocate, this is what his life’s work is all about now.
-This disease has no cure, impacts over 25 million worldwide, and took four of Alan’s aunts plus Alan’s mom, Ida, in August 2009.
+For Alan’s last area, being an Alzheimer’s Advocate is his life’s work.
+This disease has no cure, impacts over 50 million worldwide, and took four of Alan’s aunts plus Alan’s mom, Ida, in August 2009.
 Today, Alan’s climbing is to raise Alzheimer’s awareness and research funds so our children’s generation will never experience this robber of memories and lives.

 Alan has conducted three large-scale projects for Alzheimer’s: The Road Back to Mt.
 Everest in 2007/8 with climbs on Denali, Shishapangma, Aconcagua and Orizaba plus Everest.
 In 2011, The 7 Summits for Alzheimer’s: Memories are Everything® campaign where Alan climbed 7 of the 8 of the world’s highest peaks on each continent, aka The 7 Summits and in 2014, Climbing K2, the world’s hardest mountain to fight the world’s hardest disease, Alzheimer’s.